Cricket: Dominant New Zealand thrash England in second Test to seal series win

 Set a target of just 38 after England tailender Olly Stone was out to the very first ball of the fourth day, the Blackcaps finished on 41-2.

-Stand-in captain Tom Latham, leading the team in place of the injured Kane Williamson, hit the winning boundary to be 23 not out after the first Test of a two-match series at Lord’s ended in a draw last week.
+Tom Latham, captaining the team in place of the injured Kane Williamson, hit the winning boundary to be 23 not out after the first Test of a two-match series at Lord’s last week ended in a draw.

-Victory gave New Zealand just a third win in 18 Test series in England and a first this century after their 1986 and 1999 triumphs.
+Victory gave New Zealand just a third win in 18 Test series in England, and a first this century after their 1986 and 1999 triumphs.

+And it means they will head into next week’s inaugural World Test Championship final against India at Southampton in confident mood.

+“It’s great to get an extra day of rest before India but we’ll celebrate as well – we’ve not won here since 1999 so it’s important to celebrate those achievements,” said Latham at the presentation ceremony.

 By contrast, this was England’s first series loss at home since a 2014 defeat by Sri Lanka.

+New Zealand were in sight of victory when Will Young was bowled by Olly Stone.

+Latham then ended the match courtesy of a four down to third man off fast bowler Mark Wood as New Zealand reached their target in 10.5 overs, with only 52 minutes play on Sunday needed to wrap up the match.

-England resumed on the brink of defeat at 122-9 in their second innings, a lead of just 37 runs, after a top-order collapse that had seen them slump to 76-7.
+England resumed on the brink of defeat at 122-9 in their second innings, a lead of just 37 runs, after slumping to 76-7 on Saturday.

-Stone then fell for his overnight 15 when he edged left-arm quick Trent Boult and was caught behind, with James Anderson – in his England record 162nd Test – unbeaten on nought.
+Stone then fell for his overnight 15 when caught behind off left-arm quick Trent Boult.

-But the real damage had been done on Saturday when England’s top-order failed in an innings where fast bowler Mark Wood’s 29 was the top score.

-Such is the Blackcaps’ strength in depth, however, that either bowler could be replaced by the rested Tim Southee when New Zealand face India in next week’s inaugural World Test Championship final at Southampton.
+Such is the Blackcaps’ strength in depth, however, that either bowler could be replaced by the rested Tim Southee in the WTC final.

+Henry was named player of the match following overall figures of 6-114.

+“It’s pretty easy to get motivated to play for your country,” said fast bowler Henry.
+“We’ve had a strong squad for a while and every time you get the opportunity you want to do your best.”

 Respond to this article with a post